methodology

 writing

-Each article is structured around a central question, with each section answering a specific sub-question directly before adding supporting detail.
+Each article is structured around a topic, with sections explaining key aspects and adding supporting detail.
 The structure is mine: I know the topic, I know what order the information should come in, and I know what a practitioner actually needs to understand it.

 editing